rhematt/rhematt.github.io/_posts/2021-11-25-Addressing-the-Valley-of-Death.md

+---
+layout: post
-# Addressing the Valley of Death
+title: Addressing the Valley of Death
 Published: 25 November 2021
 ---

 Academics will never be entrepreneurial.
 Giving them $242.7M to commercialise research is a waste of money better invested in start ups and SMEs.